Seneca-BSA/bsa/docs/ses250/lab3.md

 ### Direct Current (DC) Power Supply

-An adjustable DC power supply converts electricity from the power grid to a specified voltage and current then provide them at it output connector.
+An adjustable DC power supply converts electricity from the power grid to a specified voltage and current and then provides them at its output connector.

 ![Figure 3.2 Agilent E3632A DC Power Supply](lab3-PS.png)